 Step Three: Calculating your Academic Score

-Add together your pre-requisite average and your cumulatie average and divide by 2 to arrive ar your Academic Score.
+Add your pre-requisite average and cumulative average and divide by 2 to calculatear your Academic Score.

 Ranking the applicant pool

-Academic Scores are then ranked from highest to lowest for two pools of applicants:
+Academic Scores are ranked from highest to lowest for two pools of applicants:

-- The first pool includes bona fide residents of Newfoundland and Labrador (see definition below).
+- One pool includes bona fide residents of Newfoundland and Labrador (see definition below).

-- The second pool includes applicants who are NOT bona fide residents of Newfoundland & Labrador.
+- The other pool includes applicants who are NOT bona fide residents of Newfoundland & Labrador.

-- Then, 96 applicants are invited for an on-site interview with approximately 2/3 coming from the Newfoundland and Labrador pool.
+- Once the academic scores are ranked from highest to lowest in each pool, 96 applicants are invited for an on-site interview with approximately 2/3 coming from the Newfoundland and Labrador pool.

 - After the interview, the Academic Score and the Interview Score are used to determine your Admission Score.
 Click here for more information about the Admission Score and offers of admission.